aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/index.en.md

 ---
-title : "Multi Cluster VPC Lattice Use cases" weight : 14
+title: "Multi Cluster VPC Lattice Use cases"
+weight: 14
 ---

 In this section, we will execute the following modules.
 It is recommended to execute these modules in the same order mentioned.